Write a Winning Essay

 Do you have perseverance, entrepreneurial drive and financial need with the desire to get a college education at an accredited public institution in your state?
 You may be eligible for the KFC Colonel's Scholars Program with awards up to $20,000.
 The rules of entry and complete information regarding this scholarship program is posted on the KFC website at www.kfc.com/foundation/.

 The Courageous Persuaders Scholarship Competitions offers numerous opportunities and scholarships for students who are aware of the dangers of underage drinking and want to warn middle school students about them.
 All it takes is a message that will hit home with middle school kids, your imagination, and your ability to create a television commercial which whatever equipment you have.
 Winning commercials will be broadcast on television.
 If you think you have what it takes to do this job, you have nothing to lose and everything to gain by entering.
 The Courageous Persuaders Scholarship Competition scholarships award up to $3,000.
-Applications are closed for 2014.
-The deadline to apply was February 12, 2014.
-Get 2015 scholarship information at http://www.courageouspersuaders.com/contest.htm.
+The deadline to apply is February 12.
+Get more information at http://www.courageouspersuaders.com/contest.htm.

-Applications are closed for 2014.
-2015 contest topic to be posted on their website this fall.
 Do you have a talent for engineering and a feel for design?
 Well, you may be eligible for the EngineerGirl!
 Essay Contest for both girls and boys in 9th through 12th grade and awarding $500.
-The deadline to apply was March 1, 2014.
+The deadline to apply is March 1.

 Applicants must choose one of the foods from the list on the website and explain how it is produced, from planting to harvesting of raw material to being ready to eat.
 In 1500 words or less they must select a technology critical to one or more steps in the process and explain how it works.
 Discuss how various types of engineers may have worked together to design both the specific technology and the key elements of the design.
 Also discuss what is currently being done to improve the present technology.
 References must be included.
 To learn more about this scholarship opportunity, visit http://www.engineergirl.org.